 • English Manor and Court Records: a digital edition of the 14th-century Wilburton Manorial Records held at UW Memorial Library’s Special Collections (Heather Wacha, UW-Madison iSchool)

-• Ezra Pound and the Music of Beowulf: a digital critical edition of an essay of Ezra Pound that blends poetics and medievalism, “The Music of Beowulf,” alongside related archival material.
-(Maxwell Gray, UW-Madison English Department)
+• Ezra Pound and the Music of Beowulf: a digital critical edition of an unpublished draft essay of modern poet Ezra Pound that blends poetics and medievalism, “The Music of Beowulf,” alongside related archival materials from the Beinecke Rare Book and Manuscript Library (Maxwell Gray, UW-Madison English Department)

 • The Digital Grave: a digital edition of “The Grave,” the last medieval poem in Old English to be written down (Leah Pope Parker, UW-Madison English Department)